Glen Cove Christian Academy

 Glen Cove Christian Academy was a private, non-denominational, Christian boarding and day school for grades nine through twelve.
 The school was founded in 1958 in Glen Cove, Maine under the leadership of Harold Duff and Arthur Fish.
 The school was forced to close its doors in 1979.

-Campus

-During its twenty-year history, the campus was developed to include a gymnasium and soccer field, an academy boys dormitory, a co-ed Bible college dormitory, and an academy classroom building, Tracey Hall.
-The thirty-five room Warrenton Cottage housed the kitchen, dining halls, library, administrative offices, academy girls dormitory, and a snack bar/recreation center.
-The former carriage house was renovated to provide Bible college classrooms, library, and chapel for both schools.
-A capital campaign was begun in 1976 to provide funding for a multi-purpose building housing a new kitchen, dining hall, and larger chapel necessitated by increasing enrollment in both schools.
-Due to the closure of the schools in 1979 the chapel complex was never completed.

 Activities

 The academy fielded a variety of interscholastic sports teams.
 They were active participants in the State Principal's Association sports leagues as a Class S school.
 Girls teams included basketball, softball, and volleyball teams.
 Boys teams included cross country, soccer, basketball, baseball, and volleyball.
 The boys basketball team reached Class S/D state tournament status in 1964, 1965, and 1976.
 In 1969, the boys varsity basketball team won the Western Maine Class D Runner-up trophy.
-In 1977, the boys team won the Western Maine Class D Title, but lost to Eastern Maine champs, Jonesport-Beals in the Class D State Championship contest.
-In 1978, the boys team lost to Oak Grove-Coburn in the Western Maine Semifinal matchup.
+In 1977, the boys team won the Western Maine Class D title, but lost to Eastern Maine champs, Jonesport-Beals in the Class D State Championship contest.
+In 1978 newspapers carried the story of the boys team's matchup against Oak Grove-Coburn in the Western Maine Semifinals, but did not refer to their loss which allowed Coburn to move on to the next level of competition.